kartikshingde/DevTinder-Web/README.md

 - Built profile edit page
 - Added s3 for storing profile image
 - Cloudfront integrated.
-- See all my connnections
+- Page to See all my connnections
+- Page to See all my Connection Requests

 Body
 Navbar